Free Discourse forum hosting for community-friendly GitHub projectsErlend Sogge Heggen March 4, 2016

 What do you mean by “clear need for discussions”?

-Discourse is, first and foremost, a tool to host discussion.
-Not all open source projects need discussions to prosper.
-Know your project, and consider whether or not it’s the type of project that would benefit from discussions.
+Discourse is, first and foremost, a tool to host discussion at scale.
+Not all open source projects need large scale discussions to prosper.
+Know your project, and consider whether or not it’s the type of project that would benefit from Discourse’s discussion model.
 Some signs to look for:

 - Your issue tracker is being crowded with feature requests and “bikeshed discussions”.